 meaning "older", used to distinguish two people who had the same name.

-Means "a person who lives close to a church" from Basque eleiza
+Originally referred to a person who lived close to a church, from Basque eleiza

 "church" and ondo

 , a vernacular form of ELIJAH

 Habitational name for a person from the town of Elsworth in Cambridgeshire.
 The town's name is derived from the masculine given name Ella

 (a short form of Old English names beginning with the elements ælf